ethereum-optimism/design-docs/protocol/op-contracts-manager-arch-redesign.md

 The summary of the changes to OPCM is as follows:

+- Move away from singleton OPCM approach in favor of one OPCM deployment per L1 smart contract release.
 - Remove the [proxy](https://github.com/ethereum-optimism/optimism/blob/4c015e3a36f8910e2cf8b447d62ab4c44b944cca/packages/contracts-bedrock/scripts/deploy/DeployImplementations.s.sol#L545) from OPCM.
 - Remove [initialize](https://github.com/ethereum-optimism/optimism/blob/28283a927e3124fa0b2cf8d47d1a734e95478215/packages/contracts-bedrock/src/L1/OPContractsManager.sol#L210) functionality from OPCM and introduce standard constructor initialization.
 - Add versioning to OPCM to expose which L1 contracts are deployed for the specific OPCM deployment e.g. OPCM address `0x1234...` deploys `op-contracts/v1.6.0`.